revanced/revanced-patches-template/README.md

 Here is the list of modded apps that I have created patches for:

-- [French Tarot Counter](https://play.google.com/store/apps/details?id=net.aasuited.tarotscore) - A simple counter for the French Tarot card game.
+- [French Tarot Score Counter](https://play.google.com/store/apps/details?id=net.aasuited.tarotscore) - A point counter for the French Tarot card game.
+Patched to remove ads.
+- [Score Counter](https://play.google.com/store/apps/details?id=net.aasuited.universalscoretracker) - A simple point counter for any game.
 Patched to remove ads.

 I *might* be distributing patched APKs on a private fdroid repository for friends, schoolmates, and family members.
 Feel free to ask if you know me and that would be convenient for you.